Latino voters have a lot on their minds about the midterms. Here's what they said.

 Maria Daly, 18, whose mother is originally from Nueva León, Mexico, said the child separations and the environment weigh on her mind as she thinks about voting.

-A Minnesota native, she is a student at Bentley College in Waltham, Mass. and said she’s very motivated about her first election.
+A Minnesota native, she is a student at Bentley University in Waltham, Massachusetts and said she’s very motivated about her first election.
 She planned to vote for Democrats.

 “The whole separation between kids and their parents, at least to me, and I think a lot of people, is inhumane,” Daly said.